Eyelashes (Longer/Thicker/Fuller) News

 - The Telogen (Resting) Phase-You eyelash is no longer growing in this phase.
 A new eyelash will start to grow from the follicle.
 This phase typically lasts from 100 days to 9 months.

 - The Exogen (Shedding Phase)-As the new eyelash grows out of the hair follicle, the old eyelash fully detaches and falls out, allowing the new eyelash to take its place.

-Eyelashes have a protective function, as with all the hairs on the body, they protect the eyes from sunshine, wind, perspiration, and debris and are responsible for triggering the blink reflex when touched.
-Eyelashes are the thickest hairs on the body and are often darker than the hairs on the head and they typically maintain their pigmentation with age, making it very rare for them to turn grey.
+Like the rest of the hair on your body, eyelashes have a protective function.
+They protect the eyes from sunshine, wind, perspiration, and debris.
+They are also responsible for triggering the blink reflex when touched, which, if you think about it, is huge; you wouldn't want a bug to suddenly grace the surface of your eyeball because your eyelashes didn't do their job and blink it away!
+Eyelashes are the thickest hairs on the body and are often darker than the hairs on the head.
+They typically maintain their pigmentation with age, making it very rare for them to turn grey.
 Eyelashes are usually laid out in 2-3 rows of about 100-150 lashes per eye.
 The lower lashes tend to be more sparse and are shorter than the upper lashes.

 A reduction in eyelashes can be defined as hypotrichosis, a medical term used to describe a condition in which natural hair growth does not occur.
 Eyelash hypotrichosis is a condition where somebody has an inadequate amount of eyelashes.
 Symptoms of eyelash hypotrichosis are slow growth of eyelashes, brittle/thin lashes, or a loss of or no eyelash growth in certain areas.